On geometrically finite degenerations I: boundaries of main hyperbolic components: Abstract

 \section{Abstract}

-In this paper, we develop a theory on the degenerations of Blaschke products $\BP_d$ to study the boundaries of hyperbolic components.
-We give a combinatorial classification of geometrically finite polynomials on the boundary of the {\em main hyperbolic component} $\PH_d$ containing $z^d$.
-We show the closure $\overline{\PH_d}$ is not a topological manifold with boundary for $d\geq 4$ by constructing {\em self-bumps} on its boundary.
+In this paper, we develop a theory of {\em quasi post-critically finite} degenerations of Blaschke products.
+This gives us tools to study the boundaries of hyperbolic components of rational maps in higher dimensional moduli spaces.
+We use it to obtain a combinatorial classification of geometrically finite polynomials on the boundary of the {\em main hyperbolic component} $\PH_d$, i.e., the hyperbolic component in the space of monic and centered polynomials that contains $z^d$.
+We also show that the closure $\overline{\PH_d}$ is not a topological manifold with boundary for $d\geq 4$ by constructing {\em self-bumps} on its boundary.